This post may contain affiliate links, which help keep this content free. (Full disclosure)

 There are a million and one ways to make jalapeno popper recipes, but this easy baked jalapeno poppers recipe is my favorite!
 That’s because these bacon cream cheese jalapeno poppers have the bacon crumbled on top (instead of wrapping), which makes them extra crispy and also cook more quickly.
 With just 7 ingredients, 10 minutes of prep, and 15 minutes of patience while you wait for them to bake, they are one of the fastest crowd-pleasing appetizers for game day — or any day.

 You’ll want to know how to make jalapeno poppers for fun snacks any time of year, but especially for tailgating during football season.
 They also make a perfect addition to an appetizer platter for any other kind of party.
-Pair them with other healthy appetizers like a cheese ball, deviled eggs, and buffalo cauliflower.
+Pair them with other healthy appetizers like a cheese ball, easy bacon deviled eggs, spicy buffalo cauliflower, or even baked chicken wings.

 Why You’ll Love This Baked Jalapeno Poppers Recipe